Sell Your Art at Online Auctions Like eBay - Selling Tips

 (Note: This article was originally written for collectors who buy and sell art at online auctions, but the version here is written especially for artists who want to sell their own art at online auctions.
 Artists interested in this topic should also read You Can't Sell Your Art Until You Learn How to Sell It.)

-You see, basic details about your art, how much it's worth-- and about you, the artist-- are essential to effective selling, and must be presented in ways that position it for the best possible exposure and the most bids.
-Not knowing how to describe what you're selling in order to attract people who might be interested, or being incomplete in your descriptions, can cause you to leave out important information when you list your art and reduce the number of people who see it as well as the price it will ultimately sell for.
-Even though you may already have a sense of what your art sells for in retail buying situations, now you have to do comparison research at online auctions.
-The goal is to familiarize yourself with the auction market for your type of art, what it generally sells for, and how the best sellers present and describe it.
-The following pointers will help you present the facts in such a way as to maximize your online auction bottom line.
+You see, basic details about your art like how much it's worth in the marketplace along with information about you, the artist, are essential to effective selling, and must be presented in ways that give it the best possible exposure and the most bids.
+Not knowing how to present and describe what you're selling, or being incomplete in your descriptions, can substantially reduce the number of people who see it as well as the price it will ultimately sell for.
+Even though you may already have a sense of what your art sells for in retail buying situations, now you have to do comparison research at online auctions and estimate what it might sell for there.
+The goal is to familiarize yourself with the auction market for your type of art, how much it generally sells for, and how more experienced sellers present and describe it.
+The following pointers will help you present the facts and maximize your online auction bottom line.

-Begin by making a list of keywords you think accurately describe your art.
-These may include your name; the city, state, region or country where you live; the type of art you make, the subject matters, materials, medium, and other pertinent details.
-One-by-one, type these keywords into an online auction search engine like on eBay for example, and see what kinds of results come up.
-Pay the most attention to those search terms that locate art similar to yours by other artists, especially by artists who are selling successfully.
-Your goal is to have your art appear in search results with these kinds of works.
-If you one keyword at a time, you'll probably get hundreds or thousands of matches per search at the start, so gradually add additional keywords, one by one, in order to narrow down the results enough to accurately describe your art as well as that of artists who make work most similar to yours (especially those whose art sells well).
+Begin by making a list of keywords you think might accurately describe your art.
+These may include your name; the city, state, region or country where you live; the type of art you make, the subject matters, materials, mediums, and other pertinent details.
+One-by-one, type these keywords into an online auction search engine like on eBay, for example, and see what kinds of art comes up (on eBay, click the "Category" dropdown at the right of the search window and limit the results to art).
+Pay the most attention to those search terms that bring up good selections of art that's similar to yours, especially by artists who are selling successfully.
+While you're at it, check to see what other keywords artists who sell well use in their descriptions; you'll probably come across some pretty good ones that you hadn't thought of.
+If they accurately describe your art, add them to your list.
+Searching one keyword at a time at the start will likely get you hundreds or thousands of matches per search.
+Eliminate those keywords that don't locate art that's similar to yours; keep those that do.
+Gradually narrow your keyword selection to what works best for your art.
+The keywords that bring up the most similar works are the words you'll end up using.

 Grammar doesn't count in title lines, but spelling does.
-Avoid words like "the," "and," and other connectors that may please your English teacher, but waste space and don't help people locate your art.
-Misspell a keyword and you can lose hundreds of potential viewers, so make especially sure everything's spelled right.
+Avoid words like "the," "and," and other connectors that may please your English teacher, but only waste space and don't help people locate your art.
+Misspell a keyword, however, and you can lose hundreds of potential viewers, so make especially sure everything's spelled right.
 And never abbreviate important keywords in title lines; most people do not search using abbreviations.

 If you're not that well known and are just starting out at online auctions, focus your title line on the type of art you create and the keywords that accurately describe it rather than taking up precious space with your name.
 For example, a little-known artist just starting out might use a title line for a painting of a coastal scene that reads "Pawley's Island Beach Marsh Pier Coast Art Oil Painting" rather than "Pawley's Island Beach Painting Herbert Williams Artist."
-Don't worry-- you can talk at length about who you are, your credentials and what you've accomplished as an artist in the description of your art.
-When you become better known, then include your name in every title line because at that point, buyers will be searching specifically for art by you.
+Don't worry-- you can talk at length about who you are, your credentials and what you've accomplished as an artist in the description portion of your listing.
+When you become better known, then make sure include your name in every title line because at that point, buyers will be searching specifically for art by you.

-To begin with, be sure to search completed sales as well as current ongoing sales to see what sold and what didn't (you may have to join some online auction sites to see prices of art that's already sold-- but being able to see final selling prices is essential).
-Completed sales give you the most accurate idea of what your art will likely sell for and which artists are actually selling it.
-You'll also see what art didn't sell, and begin to get a sense of what price ranges and asking prices are too high.
-Sales in progress are worth watching too, not in terms of final selling prices, but more for learning people bid on particular works of art.
+Start your price search by studying completed sales as well as current ongoing sales to see what sold and what didn't.
+You can see recently completed sales results for any search on eBay by locating the "Show only" option towards the bottom of the "Categories" column to the left of the listings and clicking "Completed listings" (sold prices appear in green; unsold prices in black).
+You can refine the results further by clicking "Sold listings" to see only what sells.
+Other auctions sites have options for viewing completed sales as well.
+Completed sales give you the most accurate idea of what your art will likely sell for and show which artists are actually selling it.
+You'll also see what art didn't sell, and begin to get a sense of what price ranges and asking prices make sense for your art.
+Sales in progress are worth watching too, not in terms of final selling prices, but more for learning how bidding progresses on particular works of art.

 Time the end of your auction so that bidding closes when most people are at home and available such as Sunday, Monday, or Tuesday during the early to mid evening hours.
 Some bidders use special software to automatically place final bids or have eBay place automatic bids for them so they don't have to be present when sales end.
-But many experienced bidders still sit in front of their computers as sales end and may bid manually at the last second especially if they really like what they're bidding on.
+But many bidders still sit in front of their computers or are on their phones as sales end and may bid manually at the last second especially if they really like what they're bidding on.
 The more potential bidders who are able to be online at the close of your auction, the higher the final bids tend to be.

 Facts about yourself, your career and your art are always good to include.
 For example, provide brief information about what galleries or shows you've participated in, what part or parts of the country you've shown in, any awards or distinctions you've received, how much your art typically sells for, how much of it you sell, and so on.
 This information is especially important if you're less well-known and are introducing people to your art for the first time.